The reason so many proposals and tenders fail to make it past the first cut? The proposal writer confuses activity with preparation.

 - What evidence is required to back up your claims.

 You may need a number of meetings to get all the answers, but that’s fine.
 It’s time very well spent.
-Then, and only then, should you begin to write your response.
+Then, and only then, should you begin to write your proposal.
 Remember: time spent asking your team to “see what they can come up with” is just activity; time spent identifying the process and your agreed strategy, is proper preparation.

 Change can be challenging and initially, the idea of managing your bid this way around can be difficult to take on board.
 One huge benefit is in realising how much time and frustration you’ve saved by not producing numerous drafts and re-writes.